victorhqbnb/greenfield-whitepaper/README.md

 # Greenfield Whitepaper

-The goal of the BNB Greenfield is to unleash the power of decentralized blockchain and storage technology on data ownership and data economy.
+El objetivo de BNB Greenfield is to unleash the power of decentralized blockchain and storage technology on data ownership and data economy.

 BNB Greenfield is not only a new blockchain in BNB but also an